edabrowska/el_passion_psd/README.md

 ## Changelog

-To generate changelog, tag a new version, and push to code to remote, run `$ yarn release`.
+To generate changelog, tag a new version, and push to code to remote, run `yarn release`.

 ## Bundle analysis